Broad Street, Birmingham: Transformation

 In the 1970s and 1980s, Broad Street was still very much a suburban high street.
 However, one prescient early manifestation of the street's future purpose as a fashionable partying district was the Rum Runner nightclub, which from the late 1970s restyled itself after New York City's Studio 54 and later London's Blitz club.
 The club was best known as the original home base of major 1980s band Duran Duran.
 It was situated on the South side at the East end of the road from 1964 to 1987 when it was demolished.

 During the 1990s, Broad Street was transformed into a dynamic convention, entertainment and nightlife quarter, centred on the International Convention Centre, which opened in 1991.

 The Broad Street area is home to numerous bars and restaurants, the Brindleyplace development and cultural attractions such as the Ikon Gallery.

-Three major radio stations - Free Birmingham, Capital Birmingham and 100.7 Heart FM - have their studios on the street.
+Three major radio stations - Free Radio, Capital Birmingham and Heart West Midlands - have their studios on the street.
 From 1969 to 1999 the area was a major national television production facility.
 The junction with Paradise Circus was home to the studios of former ITV companies ATV and Central; the studios (on the land between the Alpha Tower and the former Birmingham Municipal Bank) have since been demolished.

-The area has recently been hit by a number of venue closures.
-In July 2008 the Sunday Mercury newspaper reported that as many as 40% of the venues between the Hyatt Hotel and Five Ways had closed, including well-known ones as the Hard Rock Cafe, Brannigans and the Waxy O'Connor's Irish-themed bar.

 Traffic and transport

 There is long standing concern over traffic congestion in the evenings when car drivers attracted by the nightlife are cruising the area.
 There was a proposal to ban cars during Friday and Saturday evenings and in 1998 there was a plan to ban cars every evening after 8.00 pm.

 Broad Street is served by several National Express West Midlands bus routes.
 The road's only night bus service ceased in 2008.

-There are plans to extend the West Midlands Metro along Broad Street to Five Ways between 2015 and 2019 with stops at Birmingham Library, Brindleyplace and Five Ways.
+The West Midlands Metro was extended along Broad Street to Five Ways between 2015 and 2019 with stops at Birmingham Library, Brindleyplace and Five Ways.
 The proposed SPRINT bus rapid transit route between Birmingham and Quinton would also serve Broad Street.